cchitsiang/awesome-stars/topics.md

 ## mongodb

 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
-- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
+- [SuperDuperDB/superduper](https://github.com/SuperDuperDB/superduper) - 🔮 SuperDuper: Bring AI to your database!
 Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
-Including streaming inference, scalabl
+Including streaming inference, scalable
 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [implerhq/impler.io](https://github.com/implerhq/impler.io) - Powerful CSV & Excel Import experience for SaaS 🚀 Save months building data import experience from scratch 💰